15 best fishing apps

 The Fishidy mobile app (Android, iOS) works in conjunction with the Fishidy website to provide users with a way to save and record their favorite fishing sites and catches and share them with other users.
 The app provides fishing maps to more than 17,000 waterways, with users able to log catches and favorite sites on the map.
 In addition, Fishidy includes social features with users able to share information with other anglers and friends, as well as view a feed of current activity and reports for individual waterways.
-A Premium subscription offers more detailed maps and fishing hotspots, fishing tips and mapped underwater structures.
+A Premium subscription offers more detailed maps and fishing hotspots, fishing tips mapped underwater structures, and offline maps.

 Aimed squarely at saltwater fishermen, Pro Angler (Android, iOS) provides a wealth of resources to users, from a guide to more than 15,000 GPS fishing hotspots, radar weather maps, easy-to-use state and federal regulations and a guide to 250 saltwater fish species.
 Users can check out weekly updates of "What's Biting" in their region, read up on fishing reports from professional anglers and captains, and guide their boat in to hot spots and artificial reefs.
 Bonus features include guides to knots, rigs, and gear, a digital wallet for storing important fishing documents like licenses and a variety of fish recipes complete with nutritional info.